‘Trusting in God; Growing in Wisdom’

 Mrs Savage is the class teacher

-Mrs Feast is our teaching assistant, with Mrs Metcalf on a Friday
+Mrs Feast is our teaching assistant

 Mr Parrish teaches PE on a Thursday morning